rbachawal/Mywork/Test.md

 Introduction
 ------------

-Mero uses a parity declustered layout which stripes a file over devices/targets in such a way that failure of any $K$ devices, among available $P$ devices, is tolerable.
+Motr uses a parity declustered layout which stripes a file over devices/targets in such a way that failure of any `K` devices, among available `P` devices are tolerable.
 We aim to extend this fault tolerance to failure domains other than a device (ie. controller, enclosure, rack).